doymturner/doymturner.github.io/README.md

 ## Some works
 ### Cross Domain Connection Tool
-> A few years back the difficulty of working with SSMS across mulitple domains in an org (in this case for a Gov Office) prompted me to look into a command line solution to the problem.
-I wrote myself a small PS script to deal with the problem.
-A couple of things quickly became apparent.
+> A few years back the complexity of working with SSMS across mulitple domains prompted me to look for simplification.
+I wrote a small PS script to deal with the problem.
+A couple of things quickly became apparent:

 - The need for this to work with multiple SSMS versions was real
 - Other people had the same issue